kathgironpe/textile_editor_helper/README.md

 	rails g textile_editor_helper:install

+It's important that you read the example provided.
+Your application.js should look like the following.
+Make sure to update the order of your JS files.

+    //= require jquery
+    //= require jquery_ujs
+    //= require textile-editor
+    //= require textile-editor-config

 To use the Textile Editor Helper with a specific text area, you can choose between the following options:

     <%= f.textile_editor :description %>